nuno-andre/clyphx/docs/macrobat_manual.md

 -  [MIDI Rack](#nk-midi) -- This type allows you to send MIDI messages (Control Changes, Program Changes and SysEx).
--  [SCL Rack](#nk-scl) -- This type allows you to use Macros to control Push\'s Root Note and Scale Type for use in Note Mode.
+-  [SCL Rack](#nk-scl) -- This type allows you to use Macros to control Push's Root Note and Scale Type for use in Note Mode.

+---

 ## nK Track

 The Track Rack can control mixer parameters (Volume, Pan and Sends) of the Track it is on.
 You can have multiple Track Racks on a Track, but only one Macro should control a parameter.
-So you shouldn\'t have two Macros that both control a Track\'s Volume for example.
+So you shouldn't have two Macros that both control a Track's Volume for example.

 **RACK NAME:**

-The Rack\'s name needs to start with `NK TRACK`.
+The Rack's name needs to start with `NK TRACK`.

 **MACRO NAMES:**